open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Acquisition_Context/index.rst

 therefore useful to identify when, relative to an orthodontic treatment, the records were taken.

-For orthodontic photography, we make use of the `Acquisition Context Module (0040,0555) <https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.6.14.html>`__
+For orthodontic photography, we make use of the `Acquisition Context Module (0040,0555) <https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.6.14.html>`__ to store the treatment progress.

 .. toctree::
 	:glob: